CartoDB/crankshaft/README.md

 deployed in production.

-In addition to these two permanent branches, temporal *topic* branches will be used for all modifications.
+In addition to these two permanent branches, temporal *topic* branches must be used for all modifications.

 ## Development

-A topic branch should be created out of the `develop` branch and be used for the development process; see src/py/README.md
+For any modification of crankshaft, including adding new features, a topic branch must be created out of the `develop` branch and be used for the development process; see src/py/README.md for further details about the Pyhton package development.

 Modifications are done inside `src/pg/sql` and `src/py/crankshaft`.
 Take into account:

-*  Always remember to add tests (`src/pg/test`, `src/py/crankshaft/test`)
-   for any new functionality.
+*  Test must be added for any new functionality (`src/pg/test`, `src/py/crankshaft/test`) as well as for detected any bugs corrected.
 *  Add or modify the corresponding documentation files in the `doc` folder.
    Since we expect to have highly technical functions here, an extense background explanation would be of great help to users of this extension.
+*  Convention: snake case(i.e. `snake_case` and not `CamelCase`)
+   shall be used for all function names.
-*  Convention: Use snake case (i.e. `snake_case` and not `CamelCase`) for all functions.
-Prefix functions intended for public use with `cdb_` and private functions (to be used only internally inside the extension)  with `_cdb_`.
+   Prefix function names intended for public use with `cdb_` and private functions (to be used only internally inside the extension)  with `_cdb_`.

-Update the local development installation with `sudo make install`.
+Once the code is ready to be tested, update the local development installation with `sudo make install`.
-This will update the 'dev' version of the extension in 'src/pg/' and make it available to PostgreSQL.
+This will update the 'dev' version of the extension in `src/pg/` and make it available to PostgreSQL.
 It will also install the python package (crankshaft) in a virtual environment `env/dev`.

+The version number of the Python package, defined in `src/pg/crankshaft/setup.py` will be overridden when the package is released and always match the extension version number, but for development it shall be kept as '0.0.0'.

-Run the tests with `make test`
+Run the tests with `make test`.

 To use the python extension for custom tests, activate the virtual environment with: